jaredchua32/jcSlider/wiki/configuring_jSliders_options.md

 **Possible values**: Any valid CSS value for `margin-top` in string format such as `'50px'`, `'25'`, `'3em'`, `etc`.

-**Description**: The `marginTop` property is the `margin-top` value of the JSlider container.
+**Description**: The `marginTop` property is the `margin-top` value of the JCSlider container.
 I decided not to implement option properties for the right, bottom, and left margin in order to keep the styles where they belong.
 The default value of this property is `0`.

 ***